-The Annual Report to Stockholders, covering the fiscal year of the Company, dated December 31, 2004, including audited financial statements, is enclosed herewith.
+The Annual Report to Stockholders, covering the Company's fiscal year ended December 31, 2005 including audited financial statements, is enclosed herewith.
 The Annual Report to Stockholders does not form any part of the material for solicitation of proxies.

 The Company will provide, without charge, a copy of its Annual Report on Form 10-K upon written request to Rick L. Wessel, the President, Secretary and Treasurer at 690 East Lamar Boulevard, Suite 400, Arlington, Texas 76011.
 The Company will provide exhibits to its Annual Report on Form 10-K, upon payment of the reasonable expenses incurred by the Company in furnishing such exhibits.